Tikhanovskaya: Stay-at-home mum challenging Belarus strongman - RFI

 "You're a wife of a Decembrist!" one supporter shouted at a rally, referring to 19th-century aristocrats who followed their husbands into Siberian exile.

-Hesitant in early television appearances, Tikhanovskaya has won praise for recent speeches.
+Hesitant in early television appearances, Tikhanovskaya won praise for her speeches as the campaign gained momentum.

 Allocated live slots on state television, she listed alleged lies by Lukashenko's regime, repeating: "They won't show you this on television".